Blubbus/File-Encrypter/README.md

 # File Encypher
 Simple python program to decrypt and encrypt files.

-Especially large amount of same file types are nice to decrypt.
+Especially large amount of same file types are nice to encrypt.

-It's mostly for practising python programming and working with GitHub and not intended to use.
+It's mostly for practising python programming and working with GitHub and not intended for use.

 Can be used by directly opening or with commandline arguments.
 Execute with -h for more info